cshah13/baltimore-water-supply/README.md

 7. Used 'style across data range' to Selected medhhdata and create layer with only lines
 8. Repeated step 7 to create another layer but selected fill to create gradients
 9. Added stops with $20,000 ranges from $0-$140,000 and one range from $140,000-$250,000, and gave each stop a unique color in ROYGBV order
-10.Adjusted opacity and reordered layers so station points and lines were visible and exported visualization as a PNG 11.Created legend for symbols and income range colors using Canva
+10. Adjusted opacity and reordered layers so station points and lines were visible and exported visualization as a PNG
+11. Created legend for symbols and income range colors using Canva